jotok/griddle/README.md

 griddle
 =======

-`griddle` aims to be a C implementation using [cairo](http://cairographics.org/) of a subset of the [grid graphics](http://www.stat.auckland.ac.nz/~paul/grid/grid.html) package for R. I'm copying grid so shamelessly that the documentation for that package provides a good introduction to `griddle`.
+`griddle` aims to be a C implementation using [cairo](http://cairographics.org/) of the procedural parts of the [grid graphics](http://www.stat.auckland.ac.nz/~paul/grid/grid.html) package for R. I'm copying grid so shamelessly that the documentation for that package provides a good introduction to `griddle`.
 As I write this, there is still a lot of work to do, but enough bits are implemented that I can give you an idea of what I'm going for.
 The following code is taken from [examples/sine.c](https://github.com/jotok/griddle/blob/master/examples/sine.c).

 ```c
 grid_context_t *gr = new_grid_context(800, 600);